lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Could some form of blockchain constructed by election participants be used as a decentered election results platform?
 - General record and evidence chains. (admittance of observers, reports, events, etc.)

-Part of an online system may be to increase the number of channels by which people can try to vote, and possibly have a backup-pad.
+Resilience: One strategy: Part of an online system may be to increase the number of channels by which people can try to vote, and possibly have a backup-pad.
 Thereby, if bad-agents shut down the main channel for sending in votes (which may be a single point of failure) the process will not be disrupted.

 # A Practical Election Management Package